briatte/awesome-network-analysis/README.md

 > See also [Social Network Analysis with Python](https://www.youtube.com/watch?v=qgGqaBAEy3Q), a 3-hour tutorial by Maksim Tsvetovat and Alex Kouznetsov given at PyCon US 2012 ([code](https://github.com/maksim2042/PyCon2012)).
 > For more awesome Python packages, see the [Awesome Python](https://github.com/vinta/awesome-python) and [Awesome Python Books](https://github.com/Junnplus/awesome-python-books) lists.

--   [Bokeh](https://bokeh.org/) - Interactive Data Visualization in the browser, from Python
+-   [bokeh](https://bokeh.org/) - Python library for interactive data visualization in the browser, with support for networks.
 -   [dash-cytoscape](https://github.com/plotly/dash-cytoscape) - Interactive network visualization library in Python, powered by Cytoscape.js and Dash
 -   [graph-tool](http://graph-tool.skewed.de/) - Python module for network manipulation and analysis, written mostly in C++ for speed.
 -   [graphviz](https://pypi.python.org/pypi/graphviz) - Python renderer for the DOT graph drawing language.